Spotted seal: Conservation status

 On 28 March 2008, the U.S. National Oceanic and Atmospheric Administration (NOAA) initiated a status review under the Endangered Species Act (ESA) to determine if listing this ice seal species under the ESA was warranted.
 After an 18-month review of the status of the spotted seal, NOAA announced on 15 October 2009 that two of the three spotted seal populations, together numbering 200,000 seals in or adjacent to Alaska, are not in danger of becoming extinct, nor are they likely to become so in the "foreseeable future", even though global warming has caused a loss in arctic ice mass.
 The announcement stated: "We do not predict the expected fluctuations in sea ice will affect them enough to warrant listing at this time."
+However, a distinct population group of spotted seals off the coast of Russia and China is listed as threatened under the Endangered Species Act.
+Because they are marine mammals, spotted seals are protected under the Marine Mammal Protection Act.

-In China, the spotted seal was under class-II national protection in the past, but the protection level was raised to class-I in 2021.
+In China, the spotted seal was placed under class-II national protection starting in 1988, but the protection level was raised to class-I in 2021.
 The main threats to the species in China are global warming, marine traffic, industry noise, ocean pollution, and poaching for aquarium exhibition.

 In South Korea, spotted seals have been designated Natural Monument No. 331 and second-class endangered species.
-An environmental activist group Green Korea United is currently working closely with local Chinese government to stop the seals from being poached by Chinese fishermen.
+In 2006, the environmental activist group Green Korea United worked closely with local Chinese government to stop the seals from being poached by Chinese fishermen.